Howard Keel: Personal life and death

 In 1943, Keel met and married actress Rosemary Cooper.
-They were divorced in 1948, during the London run of Oklahoma!.
+They divorced in 1948.
+During the London run of Oklahoma!
 Keel met Helen Anderson, a member of the show's chorus, and they married in January 1949.
-Keel and Helen were separated in 1969 and divorced in 1970.
+Keel and Helen divorced in 1970.
 Keel married airline flight attendant Judy Magamoll in December 1970.

-Keel had four children: three with second wife, Helen Anderson (two daughters, Kaija Liane and Kirstine Elizabeth; and a son, Gunnar Louis; one by his third wife of 34 years, Judy (a daughter, Leslie Grace); and ten grandchildren, including actor Bodie Olmos.
+Keel had four children: three with second wife, Helen Anderson (two daughters, Kaija Liane and Kirstine Elizabeth; and a son, Gunnar Louis; one by his third wife of 34 years, Judy (a daughter, Leslie Grace); and 10 grandchildren.

-Keel died at his Palm Desert home on November 7, 2004, six weeks after being diagnosed with colon cancer.
-He was cremated and his ashes scattered at three favourite places: Mere Golf Club, Cheshire, England; John Lennon Airport, Liverpool, England; and Tuscany, Italy.
+Keel died at his Palm Desert home on November 7, 2004, six weeks after being diagnosed with colon cancer and a month before his film Seven Brides For Seven Brothers was inducted into the National Film Registry.